stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

 # Simplified Baleen: A Step-by-Step Guide

-From exploring the harder questions in the training/dev sets, a single search query is often not enough for the task.
-For instance, this can be seen in `HotPotQA` when a question ask about, say, the birth city of the writer of "Right Back At It Again".
-A search query often identifies the author correctly as "Jeremy McKinnon", but it wouldn't figure out when he was born.
+A single search query is often not enough for complex QA tasks.
+For instance, an example within `HotPotQA` includes a question about the birth city of the writer of "Right Back At It Again".
+A search query often identifies the author correctly as "Jeremy McKinnon", but lacks the capability to compose the intended answer in determining when he was born.

-The standard approach for this challenge in the retrieval-augmented NLP literature is to build multi-hop search systems, like GoldEn (Qi et al., 2019) and Baleen (Khattab et al., 2021).
-These systems read the retrieved results and then generate additional queries to gather additional information if necessary.
+The standard approach for this challenge in retrieval-augmented NLP literature is to build multi-hop search systems, like GoldEn (Qi et al., 2019) and Baleen (Khattab et al., 2021).
+These systems read the retrieved results and then generate additional queries to gather additional information when necessary before arriving to a final answer.
 Using DSPy, we can easily simulate such systems in a few lines of code.

 ## Configuring LM and RM

-We'll start by setting up the language model (LM) and retrieval model (RM). **DSPy** supports multiple API and local models.
-In this notebook, we'll work with GPT-3.5 (`gpt-3.5-turbo`) and the retriever `ColBERTv2`.
+We'll start by setting up the language model (LM) and retrieval model (RM), **DSPy** supports through multiple APIs and local models hosting.

-To make things easy, we've set up a ColBERTv2 server hosting a Wikipedia 2017 "abstracts" search index (i.e., containing first paragraph of each article from this [2017 dump](https://hotpotqa.github.io/wiki-readme.html)), so you don't need to worry about setting one up!
-It's free.
+In this notebook, we'll work with GPT-3.5 (`gpt-3.5-turbo`) and the `ColBERTv2` retriever (a free server hosting a Wikipedia 2017 "abstracts" search index containing the first paragraph of each article from this [2017 dump](https://hotpotqa.github.io/wiki-readme.html)).
+We configure the LM and RM within DSPy, allowing DSPy to internally call the respective module when needed for generation or retrieval.

 ```python
 import dspy